rustwasm/wasm-bindgen/guide/src/reference/types/boxed-number-slices.md

 from the Wasm linear memory when returning a boxed slice to JavaScript, and vice versa when receiving a JavaScript `TypedArray` as a boxed slice in Rust.

+> **Note:** Numeric `MaybeUninit<T>` can always be assumed to be initialized
+> upon transmission from Rust to JS and vice-versa.
+However, uninitialized
+> values coming from Rust might contain unspecified values.

 ## Example Rust Usage

 ```rust